authelia/authelia/docs/content/en/integration/openid-connect/oauth-2.0-bearer-token-usage.md

 - The audience of the token must explicitly be requested.
 Omission of the `audience` parameter may be denied and will not grant any audience (thus making it useless) even if the client has been whitelisted for the particular audience.

-For example if `john` consents to grant the token and it includes the audience `https://app1.example.com` but the user `john` is not normally authorized to visit `https://app1.example.com` the token will not grant access to this resource.
+For example, if `john` consents to grant the token, and it includes the audience `https://app1.example.com`, but the user `john` is not normally authorized to visit `https://app1.example.com` the token will not grant access to this resource.
 In addition if `john` has his access updated via the access control rules, their groups, etc. then this access is automatically applied to these tokens.